 Monkey puzzle trees should grow in any well-draining potting mix in any type of pot with good drainage.
 When roots begin poking out of the drainage hole every few years, repot the plant into a larger container with fresh potting mix.

 It's a good idea to periodically flush the pot with heavy watering to flush out mineral salts.
 Other than this, keep the potting mix moist but not wet.

 Monkey puzzle tree requires no protection against the winter cold when grown in-ground in its established hardiness range.
 Gardeners growing it as a container plant in cold-winter regions should move it indoors as temperatures begin to dip below freezing.
 A potted tree will need as much light as you can give it during the winter months.

 Monkey puzzle tree is generally resistant to pests and diseases, but there can be occasional problems with scale, mealybugs, thrips, and spider mites.
 Neem oil or another horticultural oil are good remedies.

-Leaf spot, sooty mold, and phytophthora root rot are among rare but possible disease issues.
-Mold and leaf spot are usually not fatal and are easily treated with fungicides, but once root rot takes hold, it will likely kill the tree.
+Leaf spot, sooty mold, and phytophthora root rot are rare but possible disease issues.
+Mold and leaf spots are usually not fatal and are easily treated with fungicides, but once root rot takes hold, it will likely kill the tree.
 Poorly draining soils and overly wet conditions encourage these mold and fungal diseases.